NNBA Shark Tank Competition 2018

 NNBA’S Shark Tank Competition takes place in two rounds.
 The first round, the Qualifying Round, will be based upon completion of the NNBA Shark Tank Registration Form.
-All competitors must register using the form below by July 15, 2017.
-Submitted entries will be judged by NNBA’s Business Advisory Board members and will be judged on: innovative idea, proof of market and competitive advantage (see more below).
-Those who advance to the second round, the Finalists, will then be notified and must register to attend the conference to enable their eligibility for the competition and awards.
-NNBA Shark Tank Finalists, if desired, will have an opportunity to discuss their “pitch” with a NNBA Shark Tank Advisor before the conference.
+All competitors must register using the form below by July 31st, 2018.
+This date may change due to having selected five finalists, so get your registration in early!
+Submitted entries will be judged on: innovative idea, proof of market and competitive advantage (see more below).
+Those who advance to the second round, the Finalists, will then be notified and must register to attend the conference by August 5th to enable their eligibility for the competition and awards.
+This allows the NNBA time to have your picture and bio included in the conference program!
+NNBA Shark Tank Competition Finalists will have an opportunity to discuss their “pitch” with NNBA Shark Tank Advisor, Michelle Podlesni, before the conference.

 Shark Tank Pitch Rules